 Walk With Trekking Poles

 Some studies have suggested that a pair of trekking poles can reduce the pressure on every step by up to seven kilos.
 That translates as 30 tonnes less pressure on your knees over the course of a full day of trekking.
 Less pressure means less muscle damage and in turn a speedier recovery – exactly what you need on a multi-day hike.
 So if you are prone to sore knees or legs, consider picking up some poles before you set off.
+You might want to do some training walks with them too.

 Wear Those Boots In

+This kind of training and preparation is easily forgotten, but so worth doing.
 Blisters are synonymous with hiking – we’ve all been driven round the bend by them at some point.
 But they’re certainly avoidable if you’ve taken the right steps.

-To get yourself out of the firing line, make sure those new boots you’ve purchased have been properly broken in.
+To get yourself out of the firing line, make sure those new walking boots you’ve purchased have been properly broken in.
 Wear them around the house first, and perhaps when you go to the shops, then go out hiking in them.
 You should at least have gone through one testing hike in a pair before taking them on any multi-day treks.

 One thing I learnt while walking the Camino de Santiago pilgrimage through Spain is that hiking fitness doesn’t necessarily require a lean, athletic body.
 I saw so many middle-aged people on that trek who, despite their oversized bellies, could hike for miles and miles before stopping for a chorizo bocadillo and then hiking some more.
 That said, just look at it this way: any extra pounds you have will need to be carried by your feet and legs, so by lightening the load, you’ll certainly find the going much, much easier.